-Seven new imported coronavirus cases were reported in the city on Thursday, said the Shanghai Health Commission on Friday morning.
+Seven imported coronavirus cases were reported in the city on Monday, said the Shanghai Health Commission on Tuesday morning.
 No locally transmitted cases were reported.

-The first patient is a Malaysian who arrived at the Shanghai Pudong International Airport on April 25.
+The first patient is a Chinese traveling in Germany who arrived at the Shanghai Pudong International Airport on May 27.

-The second patient is a Chinese working in Ethiopia who arrived at the Shanghai airport on April 27.
+The second patient is a Chinese working in Russia who arrived at the Shanghai airport on May 28.

-The third patient is a Chinese working in Ethiopia who arrived at the Shanghai airport on April 15.
+The third and fourth patients are Chinese working in Sri Lanka who arrived at the Shanghai airport on May 28 on the same flight.

-The fourth patient, a Chinese working Mali, the fifth patient, a Chinese working in Mauritania, and the sixth and seventh patients, both Chinese working in Guinea, took the same flight and arrived at the Shanghai airport on April 27.
+The fifth patient, a Chinese working in Cameroon, the sixth patient, a Chinese working in Guinea, and the seventh patient, a Chinese living in France, arrived at the Shanghai airport on the same flight on May 28.

-All the new patients have been transferred to the designated hospital for treatment, while the close contacts on the same flights with them have been put under quarantine and observation at designated places.
+All the new cases have been transferred to the designated hospital for treatment, while 142 close contacts on the same flights with them have been put under quarantine and observation at designated places.

 Of all the 371 local cases, 364 have been discharged upon recovery.
 There have been so far seven local fatalities.